nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 ## Backstory
 Hyper is the new reactive library for Nue, eventually replacing the current [Nue JS](https://github.com/nuejs/nue/tree/master/packages/nuejs) package.
-The sole purpose of this library is to embrace **simplicity** and **minimalism**.
-It stands against the complexity and bloat that pervade the current frontend ecosystem.
-This is particularly evident in modern React components where everything — logic, structure, and styling are mixed together.
+The  purpose of this library is to make frontend development simpler.
+It stands against the complexity and bloat that pervade the current frontend ecosystem, particularly in monolithic React where logic, structure, and styling are mixed together.
 Hyper, however, is what React 1.0 originally envisioned: just a _headless view layer_ focused on rendering, with clear separation from styling concerns.

 Let's study the difference.